isomerpages/moe-peicaisec/_student-services/Direct School Admissions.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Our English Drama CCA has been doing well at the Singapore Youth Festival
+(SYF) 2023 Presentations with the team achieving the Distinction award.</p>
+<p></p>
+<p>Our Modern Dance CCA has been doing well at the Singapore Youth Festival
-(SYF) Presentations with the team achieving the Distinction award this year.</p>
+(SYF) 2023 Presentations with the team achieving the Distinction award, as well as representing the school at Chingay Parade 2024.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Students applying should have relevant experience which could include